 Whether on your own, with a rehab counselor, or through your support group, you should create an alcohol relapse prevention plan.
-While every relapse prevention plan is unique, there are some major points you should always address.
-These include:
+While all prevention plans are unique, there are some major points you should always address.

 Begin by creating a list of all possible relapse triggers.
 These can be people, places, events, or emotions that are tied to alcohol abuse.
 While you may not know all of your possible triggers at the beginning, it can be a list that evolves over time.

 Activities, such as exercising or journal writing, can also provide a distraction when triggering events occur.
 Another coping skill is to create a list of consequences, should you relapse.
 Often times, this is enough to redirect your thoughts and get you back on track.